Extra innings: Major League Baseball

 The longest doubleheader in Major League history was on May 31, 1964.
 The San Francisco Giants beat the New York Mets 5–3 in nine innings in the day's first game at Shea Stadium, and then won the nightcap 8–6 after 23 innings.
 The two games lasted a combined nine hours, 52 minutes.
 The Mets' Ed Kranepool played in all 32 innings of the two games; Kranepool had been called up to the team that day after having played in both games of a doubleheader the day before for their Triple-A club in Buffalo.

 On April 5, 2012, the Toronto Blue Jays beat the Cleveland Indians 7–4 in 16 innings.
 The five-hour, 14-minute game was the longest Opening Day game in Major League history.

 On June 8, 2013, the Toronto Blue Jays beat the Texas Rangers 4–3 in 18 innings while the Miami Marlins beat the New York Mets 2–1 in 20 innings.
 This was the second time in Major League history that two games of 18 innings or more were played on same day; the first was August 15, 2006.

 In the 2013 season, the Arizona Diamondbacks set a major league record by playing 78 extra innings.
 This broke the season record of 76 extra innings played by the Minnesota Twins in 1969.

+In the 2020 season, and later extended into 2021 and 2022 before being made permanent in 2023, a new rule was added, adding a runner on second to begin each extra inning.
+The longest game played under these rules was a 16-inning game on August 25, 2021 between the Dodgers and Padres in San Diego where the Dodgers won 5–3 after both teams entered extra innings tied at 1 and traded two runs each in the 15th inning.